yukanagai/goodMorningUITemplate/README.md

-# Good / Morning - a simple UI Landing Page Template
+# Good/Morning - a simple UI Landing Page Template

 This is a UI excerise for designing and building a simple one page landing page using HTML, vanilla javscript, and sass.